jernwerber/js-sketches/README.md

-# p5-sketches
+# js-sketches
-A repository for hosting p5 sketches that I want to keep around.
+A repository for hosting js sketches and snippets that I want to keep around.